nealey/wallart/README.md

 Network Server
 --------------

-If you provide a wallart server in
-`network-server.h`,
-the program will periodically fetch an image/animation from it, and display that image/animation.
+If you `#define` a wallart server, the program will periodically fetch an image/animation from it, and display that image/animation.
+I added this so we could send little pictures to my daughter in college.

 Because the fetch takes some time, one of the animation patterns actually shows progress of the fetch.